twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 **June 30, 2021**

-- Added a new “somewhat” option to the “is this note helpful?” question in the rating form.
+- Added a new “somewhat” option to the “Is this note helpful?” question in the rating form.

 **June 14, 2021**